-Okay, so I’m going to be totally honest here and say this isn’t my favorite project I’ve ever made.
-I think mainly it’s because it didn’t quite come out as crazy awesome as I had originally imagined it in my mind, and every time that happens I feel a little let down with the end result no matter how it turns out… unless it turns out even better than I thought, of course.
-Jared insists that it’s still really cool and that we need to share it, so here it goes!
+So I’m going to be totally honest here and say this isn’t my favorite project I’ve ever made.
+I think mainly it’s because it didn’t quite come out as crazy awesome as I had originally imagined it in my mind.

-Seriously, you can make just about anything with this stuff, and in this case, we turned it into a hanging custom keyring holder…
+Seriously, you can make just about anything with this stuff.
+In this case, we turned it into a hanging custom keyring holder…

 Lay down a sheet of wax paper to work the cement on so that when it dries it doesn’t stick to the surface you’re working on.

-At first we made regular initials, but I decided I like the cursive name concept better because it was a more unique element to using the Shapecrete since you can mold it however you’d like.
+At first we made regular initials.
+But I decided I like the cursive name concept better.
+It’s more unique and the Shapecrete actually makes it easy to mold anything to your liking.

-Then use the water dipped paint brush to make sure the cement around the hooks is nice and smooth, and pushed tightly against the hook so that it’s fitted to the letters securely.
+Then, use the water dipped paint brush to make sure the cement around the hooks is nice and smooth and pushed tightly against the hook.

-Any how, I hope some of you at least get some inspiration out of this project!
-It’s definitely a super cute idea for a gender neutral kids decor that has a functionality to it, also!
+I hope some of you at least get some inspiration out of this project!
+It’s definitely a super cute idea for a gender neutral kids decor that has a functionality to it also!